Simulating high-accuracy nuclear motion Hamiltonians using discrete variable representation and Walsh-Hadamard QROM on fault-tolerant quantum computers: block-encoding the rovibrational Hamiltonian

-The KEO in Eq.~\ref{eq:KEODVR} can be block encoded using this procedure.
-Accordingly, let $\boldsymbol{G}$ denote the unitary that prepares the state in Eq.~\ref{eq:ancila_state_G}.
-The block encoding of $\boldsymbol{K}$ can then be implemented as
+This procedure can be applied directly to the kinetic energy operator in Eq.~\eqref{eq:KEODVR}.
+Let $\boldsymbol{G}$ denote the unitary preparing the ancilla state in Eq.~\eqref{eq:ancila_state_G}.
+A block-encoding of $\boldsymbol{K}^{\mathrm{DVR}}$ is then given by

 with

 and